barttermorshuizen/awesomeposter/docs/prd/epic-discovery-brief-dashboard.md

 - Accessibility: follow existing UI standards (keyboard navigation, contrast ratios).

 ## Dependencies & Assumptions
-- Relies on scored briefs from scoring/deduplication epic.
+- Relies on scored discovery items from the scoring/deduplication epic.
 - Uses existing frontend stack (Vue 3 + Vite + Vuetify) and auth sessions.
-- Status updates persisted in database shared with other agents.
+- Status updates persisted in database shared with other agents and create briefs only when reviewers promote an item.

 ## Risks & Mitigations
 - Information overload on list view → provide sensible default filters (recent `Spotted`, high score).
 - Promotion errors due to conflicting edits → implement optimistic updates with server confirmation and conflict messaging.

 ## Definition of Done
-- Reviewers can discover, inspect, and act on briefs fully within the dashboard.
+- Reviewers can discover, inspect, and act on discovery items within the dashboard and create briefs through explicit promotion.
-- Status history and notes are persisted and visible for every brief.
+- Status history and notes are persisted and visible for every discovery item and resulting brief.
 - Usability validated via pilot feedback sessions; issues triaged for follow-up.